 Final Project: Estimating the Impact of Small Business Initiatives on Crime in Small Communities

-What’s Next: “I’m super happy with my work as a data analyst for Apptegy in Little Rock and learning a lot.
-I am also beginning the process of publishing my Donaghey final project project.”
+Where I Am Now: “I’m super happy with my work as a data analyst for Apptegy in Little Rock and learning a lot.
+I am also very proud that I was able to publish my Donaghey honors project in a peer reviewed journal.”

 “The Donaghey Scholars Program pushed me out of my comfort zone and gave me opportunities that I wouldn’t have gotten elsewhere.
 I was able to study abroad (having never been outside of the U.S.), travel to academic conferences, and make lifelong friends.
 I felt somewhat directionless when I started college, but my senior year classes, advice from the directors, and the experience gained from my Donaghey final project really made clear my interests and where I wanted to focus my career.”